 (b) Definitions in standards.
 All terms defined in § 202.10 of the Interstate Motor Carrier Noise Emission Standards, 40 CFR 202.10, are used as they are defined in that section.

-(c) Additional definitions.
-(1) Hard test site means any test site having the ground surface covered with concrete, asphalt, packed dirt, gravel, or similar reflective material for more 1⁄2 than the distance between the microphone target point and the microphone location point.
+Hard test site means any test site having the ground surface covered with concrete, asphalt, packed dirt, gravel, or similar reflective material for more than

-(2) Soft test site means any test site having the ground surface covered with grass, other ground cover, or similar absorptive material for 1⁄2 or more of the distance between the microphone target point and the microphone location point.
+Soft test site means any test site having the ground surface covered with grass, other ground cover, or similar absorptive material for

 (3) Ground cover means any of various low, dense-growing plants, such as ivy, myrtle, low weeds, or brush.